Claudia M. Martinez

 VirtualAvailable

-As a Licensed Marriage and Family Therapist, I work with adults and children who feel overwhelmed, emotionally worn down, or disconnected from themselves.
-Many people I meet are doing everything they can to keep going—showing up for work or school, caring for others, and managing daily responsibilities—while quietly carrying, or sometimes openly expressing, anxiety, anger, sadness, or a deep sense of exhaustion inside.
-At times, life no longer feels familiar.
-Reactions may feel bigger than expected.
-It can be hard to recognize yourself or understand why things feel so difficult.
-As a trauma-informed therapist, I understand that these experiences are not signs of weakness.
-My work is grounded in the belief that healing happens when people feel safe, understood, and supported at their own pace.
-I offer a calm, steady presence and a space where adults and children can begin to feel more regulated, more connected, and more like themselves again.
-Therapy is not about pushing through or forcing change.
-It is about slowing down, listening to what the mind and body are holding, and gently creating space for relief, clarity, and growth.
-My role is to walk alongside you—helping you make sense of what you’re experiencing, restore a sense of inner stability, and reconnect with the deeper “heart” of who you are: the part that holds resilience, self-compassion, strength, and the capacity for joy, even when it doesn’t feel that way yet.
+As a Licensed Marriage and Family Therapist, I work with adults and children who feel overwhelmed, emotionally drained, or disconnected from themselves.
+You may be doing everything you can to keep going—showing up for work or school, caring for others, and managing daily life—while quietly carrying anxiety, sadness, anger, or deep exhaustion.
+Sometimes your reactions feel bigger than expected.
+Sometimes life just doesn’t feel like it used to.
+I specialize in trauma-informed care and understand that these experiences are not signs of weakness.
+They are often signs that your mind and body have been working hard to cope.
+I believe healing happens when you feel safe, understood, and supported at your own pace.
+In our work together, I offer a calm and steady presence.
+Therapy with me is not about pushing you to “just move on” or forcing change before you’re ready.
+It’s about slowing down, listening to what your mind and body are holding, and creating space for relief and clarity.
+My role is to walk alongside you as you regain a sense of stability and reconnect with the part of you that holds resilience, strength, and the capacity for joy—even if that feels far away right now.

 Get to know me